dirleiro/phone-use-mental-health-capstone/README.md

 * Identifying specific platforms or behaviors linked to positive or negative emotional outcomes, pinpointing areas of opportunity or concern.
 * Providing actionable recommendations for promoting healthier digital habits, based on the analysis, to improve users emotional well-being and support MindSpace’s goals.
 # Stage 2: Prepare
-The dataset used for this analysis is the [Social Media Usage and Emotional Well-Being](https://www.kaggle.com/datasets/emirhanai/social-media-usage-and-emotional-well-being/data) dataset, sourced from Kaggle and created by EMİRHAN BULUT.
+The dataset used for this analysis is the [Social Media Usage and Emotional Well-Being](https://www.kaggle.com/datasets/emirhanai/social-media-usage-and-emotional-well-being/data) dataset, sourced from Kaggle and created by AI Inventor, Emirhan Bulut.
 It contains 1,000 records of anonymized user data across various social media platforms, including Instagram, X and LinkedIn.
 The dataset includes the following key columns:
 * User ID: A unique identifier for each user.
 * Age: The user’s age (ranging from 21 to 35).
 * Gender: Categorized as Male, Female, or Non-Binary.